 In today’s competitive economy, the fight is on for convenience store customers.
 While some tried-and-true c-store product categories have taken a hit in the past few years, one has continued to grow: foodservice.
 Starting a foodservice program in your convenience store requires attention to detail in store-operation areas that may be new to you.
 Food preparation on site requires specific safety, operational management and cost control measures–and in most cases, greater customer service.
 By mastering foodservice basics, your new foodservice program has the best opportunity for success.

 In order to capture “share-of-stomach,” your new foodservice program should: draw new customers as well as repeat customers to your c-store; enhance your profit margins; and create a point of differentiation between your c-store and your competitors.
 C-stores need to consider the following foodservice basics before embarking on any foodservice program:

-Service and/or Delivery: You need to determine what the type of foodservice you want to offer.
-Will you offer: a) sit-down service; b) drive-through; c) delivery within the trade-area; or d) simply “grab-and-go”?
+buy Pregabalin uk Service and/or Delivery: You need to determine what the type of foodservice you want to offer.
+Will you offer: a) sit-down service; b) drive-through; c) delivery within the trade-area; d) MTO (made-to-order); e) curbside pickup; or f) simply “grab-and-go”?
 The type of foodservice you offer will influence your foodservice products, equipment and c-store floor plan.

 Menus: Your menu will probably be the hardest for you to determine.
 Menu selection should be based on: customer preference; competitive delineation; ease of production; inventory management; cost-effective purchasing; and equipment.
 Menus are an ever-changing art and successful foodservice c-store operators nail it every time.
 Select a core group of products for your menu, and remember to keep it fresh, using seasonal and promotional menu items to create a customer “call-to-action.”